react-static/react-static/docs/plugins/README.md

 - Assets
   - [react-static-plugin-favicons](https://www.npmjs.com/package/react-static-plugin-favicons) - Generate (fav)icons in many different sizes for many different platforms, and add them to your site's metadata

+- Other

+  - [react-static-plugin-google-tag-manager](https://www.npmjs.com/package/react-static-plugin-google-tag-manager) - Easily add the GTM script tag to your HTML files

 ### Local Plugins via the `/plugins` directory

 If you have a custom plugin or are developing a plugin locally, you can place your plugin directory in the `/plugins` directory in your project root.
 It can then be used by React Static.